ianozsvald/bulwark/docs/advice.md

 Recommendation - you should do something more credible using a tool like `bulwark`.

-# Custom logic and a reporting function
+# Custom logic and a reporting function (NEEDS MORE THOUGHT)

 We can write a test for a data quality check using conventional tools (e.g. logic, `numpy.testing` and `pandas.testing` functions) and upon failure raise a suitable exception with a message.
 We might raise a `ValueError` if our type is ok but our value is bad, we might raise a `TypeError` if the expected type is wrong (e.g. we got a `str` when we expected an `int`).